himalayanelixir/Alexa-Motor-Control/README.md

 sudo chmod +x /home/pi/motor-control.py
 ```

-### <a name='MotorController'></a>Motor Controller
+### <a name='MotorDriver'></a>Motor Driver

-To control the furniture you will just need a controller to communicate with from the Raspberry Pi to the motor.
-For I used a simple one from Pololu.
-Just modify the GPIO pins that are turned on and off in ```raspberry-pi/motor-control.py```.
+To control the furniture you will just need a driver to communicate with from the Raspberry Pi to the motor.
+For I used a simple Pololu G2 High-Power Motor
+Driver 24v13.
+Just modify the GPIO pins that are turned on and off in ```raspberry-pi/motor-control.py``` to use a different one.

 ## <a name='FutureImprovements'></a>Future Improvements